-3.6 Threatening processes
+4. Threatening processes

-The biggest threat to the survival of the Fitzroy River turtle is the lack of recruitment into the population (Limpus et al. 2007; DERM 2010; Limpus et al. 2011a).
+The biggest threat to the survival of the Fitzroy River turtle and white-throated snapping turtle is the lack of recruitment into the population (Limpus et al. 2007; DERM 2010; Limpus et al. 2011a).
 Predation of nesting banks by feral animals, goannas and water rats and trampling of nests by cattle results in extremely poor survival of egg clutches.
 The bias in favour of adult turtles within the Fitzroy Basin catchment indicates that low recruitment of hatchlings has been occurring over many decades (Limpus et al. 2007; Limpus et al. 2011a).
-At the current rates of recruitment, the population of Fitzroy River turtles within the catchment is not considered sustainable (Limpus et al. 2007; Limpus et al. 2011a).
+At the current rates of recruitment, the population of Fitzroy River turtles and white-throated snapping turtles within the catchment is not considered sustainable (Limpus et al. 2007; Limpus et al. 2011a).
+Other threatening processes include:

+- Loss of habitat

+- Alteration of natural flow regime

+- Movement barriers

+- Physical injury and mortality, and

+- Poor water quality.

-Other threatening processes include: loss of habitat; alteration of natural flow regime; movement barriers; physical injury and mortality; and poor water quality.
-The potential impacts on the Fitzroy River turtle that may arise as a result of the Project are likely to be analogous to those caused by the processes which are currently affecting the species throughout the Fitzroy Basin catchment.
-These processes are discussed further in Table 3-2.
+The potential impacts on the Fitzroy River turtle and white-throated snapping turtle that may arise as a result of the Project are likely to be analogous to those caused by the processes which are currently affecting the species throughout the Fitzroy Basin catchment.
+These processes are discussed further in Table 4-1.

-Table 3-2 Existing threatening processes acting on Fitzroy River turtle in the Fitzroy Basin catchment
+Table 4-1 Existing threatening processes acting on Fitzroy River turtle and white-throated snapping turtle in the Fitzroy River Catchment